SlavaMelanko/cpp20/README.md

 <a name="concurrency"></a>
 ## Concurrency

-- `std::jthread` - automatically joins thread in the destructor
+- A new thread class `std::jthread` that automatically joins thread in its destructor

-- Cancelling threads:
+- Support for cooperative cancellation of threads:

   - `std::stop_token` supports actively checking for a stop request

   - `std::stop_source` requests a thread to stop executaion

-  - `std::stop_callback` calls callback when stop is requested on associated `stop_token`
+  - `std::stop_callback` cancels some async IO on associated `stop_token`

   ```cpp
   std::jthread task{[](std::stop_token token) {